 Finding an honest and reliable mechanic to look after your car isn’t always easy – and there are lots of scams to look out for.
 Unfortunately, it’s just one of those trades which has a bad reputation for ripping people off.
 Even a confident motorist who knows a bit about cars can be vulnerable when visiting a new garage.
-So how can you prevent being scammed for vehicle repairs?
+So how can you prevent being scammed for car repairs?
 Follow these tips to ensure you don’t get overcharged for any repair work, or pay for anything which doesn’t actually need doing.

 Windmill’s Scam Prevention Checklist